Training as a Jungian Analyst

 This is a challenging but potentially extremely rewarding clinical training.
 For many candidates, it is among the most profound intellectual and emotional experiences of their lives.
 Training as a Jungian Analyst with SAAJA can lead to many different opportunities, and after qualifying trainees incorporate their training into their personal and professional lives in a variety of ways.
 We welcome applications from people with a wide range of personal, professional, and academic backgrounds (see Training Brochure for further specific information).

-Our next training will be commencing in 2023, and we will be accepting expressions of interest in the training in 2022.
+We are currently accepting expressions of interest in training for the training commencing in 2023.
 We will not begin a new training group until the previous intake group that commenced their training in 2019 has completed the formal didactic curriculum at the end of 2022.
 The didactic part of the training is four years, with two major stages of progression: Preliminary Stage, and Candidacy Stage.

 Anyone who may be interested in exploring this training program can familiarize themselves with the necessary preparation time and processes before applying (see Training Brochure).

 Successful completion of all training requirements leads to certification as a Jungian Analyst.
 Graduates may then apply for membership of SAAJA.
 Acceptance automatically leads to membership of the International Association for Analytical Psychology (IAAP).

 The information outlined here is based on the requirements of the 2022 intake.
 This information may be reviewed and updated before the next iteration of training.